Yakut shamanism: Legendary progenitors

 Ellei is seen by scholars as a cultural progenitor of the Yakut.
 Where he came from ranges in stories from not being specified, around Lake Baikal, or the lands of either the Urankhay, Mongols, or Tatars.
 This variety potentially arose from the cultural diversity of Lake Baikal tribes that later became ancestors of the Yakut.
 Arriving at the Middle Lena, Ellei became a slave of Omogoy and later married one of his daughters.
 Angry at this development Omogoy evicted his daughter and Ellei but gave them a single horse and cow.
 Despite the rift the two families cooperated on joint hunting excursions.
 Skilled as a blacksmith and carpenter, Ellei constructed a homestead with a window, door, stove, and chimney.
 He also built animal pens and shelters for his livestock.

-Ellei later created the spring koumiss festival Ysyakh, a holiday still celebrated by the Yakut.
+Ellei later created the spring kumis festival Yhyakh, a holiday still celebrated by the Yakut.
 Omogoy was reluctant to attend the new event but eventually arrived.
 Ellei's eldest son presided as a shaman and after holding a blessing for the ceremony he arose to heaven.
-While accounts vary, Omogoy is usually stated to have offended the patron deities of Ysyakh and was killed by them.
+While accounts vary, Omogoy is usually stated to have offended the patron deities of Yhyakh and was killed by them.